 How Does The Traditional Japanese Diet Compare To The Standard American Diet?

 The body does not digest fiber, so it passes through the digestive tract almost completely intact.
-This is why a high-fiber diet is necessary to maintain good gastrointestinal function (do NOT take fiber supplements).
+This is why a high-fiber diet is necessary to maintain good gastrointestinal function.
 Fiber helps prevent many diseases, including coronary heart disease and cancer since it absorbs toxins in food and pulls cholesterol away from blood vessels (17).
-Dietary fiber also lowers total cholesterol levels (3).
+Dietary fiber also helps lower total cholesterol levels (3).

 The average Japanese person only consumes around 1900mg of sodium a day, and the American diet contains an average of 3600mg.
 If you chronically consume high levels of salt daily, you run the risk of increasing your blood pressure (15).

-High blood pressure is one of the main contributors to death in America.
+High blood pressure is one of the main contributors to cardiovascular disease in America.
 A healthy blood pressure reading should be below 120/80 (high blood pressure is anything above 140/90).
 A low-sodium diet will help lower your blood pressure naturally over time (18).

 Low Intake Of Meat

 Americans eat twice as much meat as Japanese people do.
-Meat rich in fat not only increases your fat intake but also increases the risk of cancer.
-Meat contains no dietary fiber and very few vitamins or minerals that are needed for a healthy diet (16).
+Processed and red meat rich in fat not only increases your saturated fat intake but also increases the risk of certain cancers.
+Meat contains no dietary fiber and very few vitamins or minerals that are needed for a healthy diet which can’t be obtained elsewhere (16).

-Since Japanese people consume less meat than Americans, they have a lower chance of contracting cancer, osteoporosis, and coronary heart disease.
+Possibly because Japanese people consume less meat than Americans, they have a lower chance of developing cancer, osteoporosis, and coronary heart disease.
 They also enjoy a longer life expectancy by an average of seven years!

 Little Added Sugar

 The American diet houses around 22 teaspoons per day; this is more than the recommended amount.
-Consumption of added sugars, such as honey, corn syrup, cane sugar, etc., can cause Type 2 Diabetes and obesity because it spikes insulin levels that can lead to decreased glucose tolerance (4).
+Consumption of added sugars, such as honey, corn syrup, cane sugar, etc., can lead to Type 2 Diabetes and obesity because it causes weight gain which can lead to decreased glucose tolerance (4).

 Minimal Fat Consumption

 Americans love all things fatty!
-However, a diet rich in fat can cause coronary heart disease and increase your risk of breast cancer.
+However, a diet rich in certain kinds of fat can cause coronary heart disease and increase your risk of breast cancer.
 It can also lead to obesity since fat has over twice the number of calories as carbohydrates (19).
 America’s favorite source of fat is vegetable oils like corn oil, which are found in most processed foods we eat every day.
-The average person should only consume 30g of fat per day; however, an average American consumes (9).
+Fats from fish, seeds, nuts, and other plant sources (like avocado and olive oil) tend to be better for heart health.

 What Do You Eat On The Japanese Diet?